Davis Hughes: Political career

 Hughes was elected as a member of the New South Wales Legislative Assembly for Armidale from 1950 to 1953 and 1956 to 1973 for the Country Party.
-He was chosen to lead the party in 1958, but his term of office was brief because he was forced to resign in 1959 after it was revealed that he did not have the university degree which he claimed.
+In May 1958, he was elected leader of the Country Party in place of Michael Bruxner, defeating Charles Cutler by a single vote.
+He suffered a "gastric illness" in the lead-up to the 1959 state election and was hospitalised for over three weeks during the campaign, during which time Cutler served as acting leader.
+During the campaign it was also alleged that Hughes had fraudulently claimed to hold a university degree, despite never graduating.
+His illness and the controversy over his academic qualifications led to his resignation as Country Party leader after the election, with Cutler elected as his replacement.
+In a subsequent personal explanation to the Legislative Assembly, he stated that he had not deliberately misled parliament but acknowledged that he should have corrected the records to acknowledge that he had not actually graduated from university.

 With the election of the Askin government in 1965, Hughes became Minister for Public Works, with responsibility for, among other things, the completion of the Sydney Opera House.
 Hughes refused to accept Jørn Utzon's approach to managing the Opera House project and, specifically, the construction of plywood prototypes for its interiors.
 Hughes refused to pay a fee claim for £51,000, which meant that Utzon could not pay his staff.
 After a heated discussion about the claim, Utzon sent a letter of withdrawal to Hughes on 28 February 1966, stating: "You have forced me to the leave the job".
 In his media announcement made only hours after receiving the letter, Hughes stated it was Utzon's 'resignation'.

 The Opera House was completed by another architect, Peter Hall, an ex-government architect from Sydney.
 Taking on the project, Hall deemed Utzon's seating plan as unsafe, and to improve this he made radical changes to the interior design, a decision for which he would be largely criticised.
 Despite this, the Opera House was completed under his watch and it eventually opened in 1973.

 Upon his resignation from parliament in January 1973, Hughes was appointed NSW Agent-General in London.